ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/base-scroll-options.md

 ## swipeBounceTime
    - **Type**: `number`
    - **Default**: `500` (ms)
-   - **Usage**: Set the entire bounce animation time when the scroller meets the boundary in the case of running a momentum animation.
+   - **Usage**: Set the entire bounce animation time when the content element meets the boundary in the case of running a momentum animation.

 ## deceleration
    - **Type**: `number`